IgniteUI/app-builder-docfx/en/generate-app/upload-application-to-github.md

 # Upload Application To Github

 > [!NOTE]
 ><b>Once ready with your design in App Builder you can upload it to your private or GitHub repository.

-### In this article:
+### In this article

-* <a href="#intro">Introduction of the feature</a>
+- <a href="#intro">Introduction of the feature</a>
-* <a href="#uploading-an-application-to-github">Uploading an application to GitHub</a>
+- <a href="#uploading-an-application-to-github">Uploading an application to GitHub</a>

 ## Intro

 One of the great App Builder features is actually the code generation service, so once the app design is ready and the code reviewed, users can get the final application code.
 However, what makes the experience even greater is the fact that the app code can be easily uploaded to a GitHub repository directly from inside the App Builder.
 GitHub is a favorite tool for thousands of developers, so this App Builder feature allows users to benefit from all GitHub features, such as assigning reviewers, tracking changes, commenting and many more.
 By delivering this feature, the product team adds one more piece to the full design-to-code collaborative story, but also integrates the App Builder platform with a well-known service that engineers are already used to.

 ## Uploading an application to GitHub

 After finalizing the design of your application and previewing its code, it comes the time for generating the full app code repository.
 In order to do that, simply go to the Generate app button and then connect your GitHub account to the App Builder.
 You can also download your application files from the button menu.